U.S. citizen Paul Whelan appears in rare video inside Russian prison in clip aired by state media

 The former U.S. Marine was arrested in Russia in 2018 and convicted in 2020 on espionage charges, which he denies.
 He's served nearly five years of his 16-year sentence.

-"Sir, you understand when I say that I can't do an interview, which means that I can't answer any questions," Whelan tells the reporter.
+"Sir, you understand when I say that I can't do an interview, which means that I can't answer any questions," Whelan tells him.
 He is later pictured in the prison yard talking to fellow inmates and eating in the cafeteria.

 "Today was the first time I've seen what he really looks like since June 2020," Whelan's brother David Whelan said in a statement seen by CBS News.
 "So thank you, Russia Today, because although your reporting is the worst sort of propaganda and you are the mouthpiece for war criminals, at least I could see what Paul looks like after all of these years."